Full Form of PAN – Permanent Account Number

 - NRI: In the case of citizens living outside India, they can apply for the PAN number by providing a bank statement of the country in which he/she currently resides as the address proof.

-- Corporate: Companies applying for the PAN numbers should be registered with the ROC and should provide the registration certificate as ID proof.
+- Corporate: Companies applying for the PAN numbers should be registered with the ROCROCROC’s is the Registrar of Companies.
+Registrar of Companies is the public authority under the Ministry of Corporate Affairs, which administers different companies and the LLPs (Limited Liability Partnerships) in India and under the administrative control of the country's central government. and should provide the registration certificate as ID proof.

 - Partnerships/Firms: Limited liability firms or partnerships should be registered with the relevant authority to get the PAN number and provide a copy of registration as ID proof.

 - AOP: Association of a person registered with appropriate authority can get the PAN number by providing their registration certificate.

 - Artificial Judicial Person: Artificial judicial persons can apply for the PAN numbers by providing the relevant registered certificate or documents.

 - Trust: Trust can apply for the PAN number by providing the certificate of deed or registered certificate.